 Plus, Magento is SEO friendly.
 It lets you add target keywords, edit products’ URL key, meta titles and descriptions with no hassle.
 The canonical link meta tag can also be set to prevent duplicate content.

 Other than that, it supports multiple languages that can help in expanding your target customers.
-Some examples include Russian, German, and Arabic.
+Some examples include German, Chinese, and Arabic.
 To add more languages to your site, simply search the marketplace and install your preferred language packs.

 Since the platform is open-source, there’s a growing community of developers that are improving and updating the software.
 You will have the support that you need to run your online business.